 If you earn at least 60 credits from GPC and meet the criteria, we can guarantee that you will be accepted into the University of GA, GaTech, or one of more than 30 other senior institutions in Georgia and the US.
 Visit www.gpc.edu/tag for details.
 You can also pick up a TAG brochure at the Advising and Counseling Services offices on our campuses.

 What is the difference between the JCard and the HigherOne Account card?

-The Access card is the ID card for GPC students, staff, and faculty.
+The JCard is the ID card for GPC students, staff, and faculty.
 It identifies you as a GPC student and is required to use the library facilities or attend college events or get a parking permit.
-It can be linked to a Wachovia bank account and used as a debit card?
-Or it can be loaded with money and used as a pre-paid credit card?
+It can be linked to a Wells Fargo checking account and used as an ATM card.
+Or it can be loaded with money and used on campus as a pre-paid debit card.

 The HigherOne card is the way GPC has chosen to return money to students.

 I lost my JCard card.
 What do I do?

 ID cards can be obtained on all campuses.
 Your Student ID Card will NOT require revalidation each semester or when you return after an absence from campus.
 There is an initial $10 charge for the JCard.
 If you lose your card, you may replace it for a $10 charge.

 I received a HigherOne card in the mail?
 Now what do I do?

 You will have to log into the HigherOne website to activate your card and choose how you would like to receive your funds.
 For more information, http://www.learnaboutone.com/cardarrives.php?id=18

 I think I threw out my HigherOne card.
 Now what do I do?